xenanetworks/open-automation-ts-app-doc/docs/source/xoa2544/reference/configurators/test_configurations/test_exe_ctrl.rst

 This section contains a few properties that are mainly useful when working with flow-based switches.

+Some DUT`s have learning curve for new flows to eliminate the initial latency spikes.
 The :guilabel:`Use Flow-Based Learning Preamble` property will make the XOA2544 emit a brief traffic preamble before starting the actual test.
 This can be used to ensure that the flow-based switch has learned all necessary addresses.
 The :guilabel:`Learning Frame Count` controls how many frames are sent in the preamble.
 The :guilabel:`Delay After Preamble` determines the size of the period between the preamble and the start of the actual test traffic.

 Reset and Error Handling
 ------------------------